Atheatos/turmoil/README.md

 =======
 Turmoil is a [Chaos Monkey](https://github.com/Netflix/SimianArmy/wiki/Chaos-Monkey)-like tool for testing the recovery ability of applications running on [Marathon](https://mesosphere.github.io/marathon/).

-Turmoil can currently perform three functions:
+Turmoil can currently perform four functions:
   1. Kill a single task
   2. Kill a single application
   3. Kill a given fraction of currently running tasks